Why employee feedback is important + how to give and receive it

 As I mentioned above, it’s usually best to reserve more serious criticism for video conferencing, since chat and email can distort the message.

-I’d also add that critical feedback is usually best-delivered one-on-one.
+I’d also add that constructive feedback is usually best-delivered one-on-one.
 The exception to this rule would be when an issue affects the entire group (e.g., someone makes an offensive joke in a group meeting).
 Something like that should be addressed in the group because it happened in a group setting and thus affects the psychological safety of the group.

 In Agile software development, ‘retrospectives’ are meetings held at the end of a project.
 They’re used to discuss what went well and what could have gone better.